dashingsoft/pyarmor/docs/advanced.rst

 Then specify this license with option ``--with-license``, for example::

-  pyarmor obufscate --with-license licenses/regcode-01/license.lic \
+  pyarmor obfuscate --with-license licenses/regcode-01/license.lic \
                     --advanced 2 foo.py

 By this way the specified license file will be embedded into the extension